-"In Tel Aviv tonight, there was a gathering of peace people and those that are supporting of the Palestinian cause," Wright said.
+"In Tel Aviv tonight, there was a gathering of peace people and those that are supportive of the Palestinian cause," Wright said.
 "One of our two Israelis that were on the ship, Zohar Chamberlain Regev, who was our boat leader, she attended that.
 The other person, Yonatan Shapira, who was a former IDF soldier, and who is now part of a group called ‘Breaking the Silence,' of Israeli soldiers who will no longer do anything that the government says for them to do as far as oppression of the Palestinians."

 "They are both two brave people, because they know that the Israeli government will go after them big time when they go on these flotillas.
 But they are willing to stand up to the Israeli government… [by] saying, ‘You cannot continue to do to the Palestinians what you are doing, and we — as Israeli citizens, by our presence on these boats — we draw attention to your illegal criminal acts against the Palestinians.'"